Tyler Technologies, Inc. research snapshot

 DimensionConclusionConfidence

 Business qualityTyler sells mission-critical software, payments, data, courts, public administration, and platform technology to government clients.
-Recurring revenue was 87.8% of Q1 2026 revenue, which supports quality.High
+Recurring revenue was 86.7% of Q2 2026 revenue, which supports quality.High

-MoatThe moat comes from switching costs, long implementations, public sector domain depth, integrations, installed base, compliance needs, and trust.
+MoatThe moat comes from switching costs, long implementations, public sector domain depth, integrations, installed base of more than 50,000 installations across 16,000 client locations, compliance needs, and trust.
 The weaker point is that AI-native workflow tools may pressure some modules over time.Medium-high

-ManagementCEO Lynn Moore and CFO Brian Miller are pushing cloud migration, transaction-funded models, AI features, M&A, and buybacks.
-The May 2026 convertible note raise makes capital allocation a more important test.Medium-high
+ManagementCEO Lynn Moore and CFO Brian Miller are pushing cloud migration, transaction-funded models, AI features, M&A such as For The Record and CODY Systems, and aggressive buybacks.
+The 2026 convertible note raise and $1.5 billion repurchase plan make capital allocation a more important test.Medium-high

-Risk levelMain risks are AI disruption, software valuation compression, government budget cycles, procurement delays, cybersecurity, integration risk, debt and capped-call complexity, and weaker transaction volumes.Medium-high
+Risk levelMain risks are AI disruption, software valuation compression, government budget cycles, procurement delays, cybersecurity, integration risk, a new $1.4 billion convertible note stack, capped-call complexity, and weaker transaction volumes.Medium-high

-AI confidenceDescriptive confidence is high because core figures are source-backed and cross-checked.
+AI confidenceDescriptive confidence is high because core figures are source-backed and cross-checked across the earnings release, StockAnalysis, and Macrotrends.
 Return confidence is lower because the debate is about future multiples and AI durability, not only current accounting.High data confidence

-Investment certaintyTYL has a strong business model, but the current price requires continued SaaS execution, free cash flow conversion, disciplined M&A, and proof that AI expands rather than erodes the franchise.Medium
+Investment certaintyTYL has a strong business model, but the current price requires continued SaaS execution, free cash flow conversion, disciplined M&A, and proof that AI expands rather than erodes the franchise after the 2026 valuation reset.Medium

 TYL AI stock forecast